-HIPAA compliance requires a continuous and thorough evaluation of organizations’ capability to comply with the requirements and address changes.
-Learn how HIPAA Vitals may help.
+HIPAA compliance requires a thorough evaluation of organizations’ capability to comply with the requirements.
+See how HIPAA Vitals may help.

 Organizations subject to the HIPAA Security Rule strive to protect the confidentiality, integrity, and availability of ePHI by applying the required standards.
 In our previous articles, we have already discussed the main Security Rule Standards in general terms and described the HIPAA Risk Assessment process.
 This article is dedicated to the Evaluation Standard because it helps establish the extent to which an entity’s security policies and procedures meet the requirements of the HIPAA Security Rule.